A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

-Thanks to the type system of CC, we get an operational correspondence result for EPP from CC to CP: \begin{theorem}[Operational Correspondence (CC $\leftrightarrow$ CP)~\cite{CM13}] Let $C$ be a well-typed channel choreography without start subterms (terms of the form $\scgenstart$) and such that its endpoint projection $\epp{C}{}$ is defined.
-Then, \begin{itemize} \item (Completeness) $C \to C'$ implies $\epp{C}{} \to \succ \epp{C'}{}$; \item (Soundness) $\epp{C}{} \to P$ implies $C \to C'$ and $\epp{C'}{} \prec P$. \end{itemize} where $\prec$ is the pruning relation defined in~\cite{CM13}. \end{theorem}
+Well-typedness is preserved by reductions.
+Furthermore, using this type system we get an operational correspondence result for EPP from ChC to ChP. \begin{theorem}[Operational Correspondence (ChC $\leftrightarrow$ ChP)~\cite{CM13}] Let $C$ be a well-typed channel choreography without start subterms (terms of the form $\scgenstart$) and such that its endpoint projection $\epp{C}{}$ is defined.
+Then: \begin{itemize} \item (Completeness) $C \to C'$ implies $\epp{C}{} \to \succ \epp{C'}{}$; \item (Soundness) $\epp{C}{} \to P$ implies $C \to C'$ and $\epp{C'}{} \prec P$. \end{itemize} where $\prec$ is the pruning relation defined in~\cite{CM13}. \end{theorem}

-\begin{remark} In~\cite{CM13}, Theorem~\ref{thm:oc-cc-cp} is more general: it covers also choreographies that may contain \m{start} terms.
-However, that result requires an additional static analysis on the usage of public channels in choreographies (linearity).
-We do not present linearity here since we do not need \m{start} terms for our development. \end{remark}